Maha-emad/Diabita-mobile-app-prototype/README.md

 ## The prototype studies the following
  - The problem we are trying to solve
- - Howmighth we solve the problem
+ - How might we solve the problem
  - the selected solutions for that problem
- - Users personaassignment
+ - User persona assignment
- - Business model canvase
+ - Business model canvas
  - Empathy map
  - actionable point of view
  - Value proposition